 I cover the liver in the next article.
 For now though we'll focus on the kidneys.
 Note that of all the organs that can be removed, the entrails, the kidneys, and the lobe of the liver are what are required.
 I believe this is symbolic of what the offering represents.
 If the body of the sacrifice is representative of us, then the kidneys of the sacrifice is representative of ours, such as our "tenderest and deepest emotions."

 Essentially, the kidneys represent the deepest emotions of the soul (being).
-So David speaking of being pierced there is speaking of emotional pain in the innermost part.
+So David speaking of being pierced there, is speaking of emotional pain in the innermost part.
 And as Proverbs 23 states, our kidneys rejoice when what is right is spoken.
 According to David, our kidneys teach us in the night.
-But we also remember the connection between this word and the words for "complete" and "finish."
+But we also remember the entire word group, don't we?
+Being complete and finished and whole?
 Consider the life and walk of a Believer.
 Take a moment to reflect on your own life.
-Do you have any emotional "struggles"?
+Do you have any emotional struggles?
 Anger?
 Resentment?
 Fear?
 Depression?
 All of these are common, even for those of us that live Torah-observant lives.
-Generally it is much easier to make ourselves DO something than it is to make ourselves FEEL something.
-Generally it is much easier to keep Sabbath, and get turned down from those jobs because of it, than it is to FEEL good about it.
-Our emotions are the part of us that some say make us "human."
+Generally it is much easier to make ourselves do something than it is to make ourselves feel something.
+For most people it is easier to keep Sabbath and get turned down from those jobs because of it, than it is to feel good about it.
+Our emotions are the part of us that some say make us human.
 They are the parts of us that are hardest to bring into submission, the hardest to control.
 It is easier to not lash out and hit someone than it is to not be angry with them.

-That is, I submit, the reason the word for "kidneys" is related to the words for "complete" and "finished."
+That is, I submit, the reason the word for kidneys is related to the words for complete and finished.
 Because we as believers are essentially a work-in-progress.
-In order for us to be "complete" we have to gain control over our emotions, and fully submit them to YHWH.
-Now only does He test and try our minds (that is, the things we intend to go out and do) but He also tests and tries our emotions (the things we "feel," generally whether we "want" to or not).
+In order for us to be complete we have to gain control over our emotions, and fully submit them to Adonai.
+Not only does He test and try our minds (that is, the things we intend to go out and do) but He also tests and tries our emotions (the things we "feel," generally whether we "want" to or not).

 In order for us to be complete, we have to be fully submitted to the Father.
 This concept of Hebrew anatomy is one of the more difficult ones to grasp.
 But to be sure, we will be explaining more as we go along, and then the picture should become clearer.